-- 3.4.6.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing water pollution as stated in Annexes 6 and 14 of the TM respectively. - 3.4.6.2 The assessment area for the water quality impact assessment shall include areas within 500 metres from the boundary of the Project and shall cover the North Western and Deep Bay Water Control Zones, as designated under the Water Pollution Control Ordinance (Cap.
-358) and the WSRs in the vicinity of the Project.
-The assessment area shall be extended to include other areas such as stream courses, existing and new drainage systems and other water system(s) in the vicinity, if they are found also being affected by the Project during the course of the EIA study and have a bearing on the environmental acceptability of the Project. - 3.4.6.3 The water quality impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix D of this EIA study brief.
+- 3.4.5.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing water pollution as stated in Annexes 6 and 14 of the TM respectively. - 3.4.5.2 The assessment area for the water quality impact assessment shall include areas within 500 metres from the boundary of the proposed development and works of the Project as identified in the EIA; and shall also cover the Deep Bay Water Control Zone and other affected Water Control Zone(s) as designated under the Water Pollution Control Ordinance (Cap.
+358) and the water sensitive receivers (WSRs) in the vicinity of the Project.
+The assessment area shall be extended to include other areas such as stream courses, existing and new drainage systems and other water system(s) in the vicinity, if they are found also being affected by the Project during the course of the EIA study and have a bearing on the environmental acceptability of the Project. - 3.4.5.3 The water quality impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix D of this EIA study brief.

-3.4.7 Waste Management Implications
+3.4.6 Waste Management Implications

-3.4.7.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing waste management implications as stated in Annexes 7 and 15 of the TM respectively.

-3.4.7.2 The assessment of the waste management implications arising from the construction and operation of the Project shall follow the detailed technical requirements given in Appendix E of this EIA study brief.
+- 3.4.6.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing waste management implications as stated in Annexes 7 and 15 of the TM respectively. - 3.4.6.2 The assessment of the waste management implications arising from the construction and operation of the Project shall follow the detailed technical requirements given in Appendix E of this EIA study brief.

-3.4.8 Land Contamination
+3.4.7 Land Contamination

-- 3.4.8.1 The Applicant shall follow the guidelines for evaluating and assessing potential land contamination issue(s) as stated in sections 3.1 and 3.2 of Annex 19 of the TM. - 3.4.8.2 The assessment of the potential land contamination issues shall follow the detailed technical requirements given in Appendix F of this EIA study brief.
+- 3.4.7.1 The Applicant shall follow the guidelines for evaluating and assessing potential land contamination issues as stated in Sections 3.1 and 3.2 of Annex 19 of the TM. - 3.4.7.2 The assessment of the potential land contamination issues shall follow the detailed technical requirements given in Appendix F of this EIA study brief.